 The earliest walking photos reminded me of the time she spent with me not only in mastering the physical aspect of walking but also instilling curiosity.
-This she did by reading to me, everything she could muster and that existed in some part of our (then) Milwaukee home - from fantasy stories (e.g. Peter and the Wolf) to science passages about the planets from The Book of Knowledge.
+This she did by reading to me, everything she could muster and that existed in some part of our (then) Milwaukee home - from fantasy stories (e.g. Peter and the Wolf) to astronomy articles in The Book of Knowledge.

 - An early culmination of her efforts resulted in me winning the top Science Fair prize at Pace High: left my physics teacher Mr. Webb and me, and right, my project visible in this piece done in The Miami Herald.

 Two months later it was time for the Senior Prom, and mom was not enthused by my initial choice (left) of Eileen for Prom date.
 (I'd already taken her to a number of Pace High dances as well as to Venetian Pool.)
-She wanted me to take Barbara, the daughter of a friend of hers instead - who also happened to be the Captain of the Pace High cheerleading squad.
+Mom wanted me to take Barbara, the daughter of a friend of hers instead.
 Not wishing to let her down I agreed.
 We all had a terrific time, Barb and myself dancing cheek to cheek until 4 a.m. before leaving for the breakfast .

 Meanwhile, mom and dad served as chaperones (with other Pace parents) at Miami's Everglades Hotel, until they left at midnight, unable to keep eyes open